Skip to main content

 Energy infrastructure

-Approximately €25 billion is allocated to support electricity networks, storage and smart meters, and €1.6 billion to support 3 gas infrastructure projects needed to address immediate security of supply concerns in Croatia, Italy and Poland.
+Approximately €25 billion is allocated to support electricity networks, storage and smart meters, and €1.6 billion is allocated to support 3 gas infrastructure projects needed to address immediate security of supply concerns in Croatia, Italy and Poland.

 For example, the Czech plan includes reforms to maximise available grid capacity and facilitate the connection of renewables to the grid for self-consumption.